Gazzini/docs/projects/index.md

 # Welcome

-Human intuition is powerful, so I dedicate time & resources to [open-ended exploration](https://www.palladiummag.com/2022/01/06/quit-your-job/).
-I'll sometimes pursue a project _for years_ with no definite ROI.
+Intuition is powerful, so I intentionally spend time & resources on [open-ended exploration](https://www.palladiummag.com/2022/01/06/quit-your-job/).
+I often spend years pursuing projects with no apparent value.

 I simply pray for wisdom and continually ask "What is God's will?" as I'm deciding how to invest my most precious resource -- time.